LonghaoQian/qt_ground_station/README.md

 [![Generic badge](https://img.shields.io/badge/ground%20station-latest-brightgreen)](https://shields.io/) [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/commit-activity)

-## Panel description：
+## General description：

-The ground station app is responsible for sending commands for quadrotor experiments in [Flight System and Control Lab (FSC)](https://www.flight.utias.utoronto.ca/fsc/index.php/payload/).
+The ground station app is used for sending commands for quadrotor-payload experiments in [Flight System and Control Lab (FSC)](https://www.flight.utias.utoronto.ca/fsc/index.php/payload/).
 The ground station app should be download and installed on the ground station computer.
 The ground station app supports max three control channels, ranging from uav0 to uav2.
 The list of  functions of the ground station app are:
 > 1. Inspecting wifi connection and battery status of every connected drone
 > 2. Sending Move ENU command to every connected drone to a given position